TosbackCgusBridge-Bot/CGUs-versions/Y8/Privacy Policy.md

 *   Privacy Policy
 *   Cookie Policy

 We use cookies for advertising, content recommendations, and traffic measurement.
 By using this website, you consent to the Privacy Policy and Cookie Policy.
-Got it
+Got it 92% Did you like “Park the Taxi” game?
+Yes No